Static vs dynamic QR codes

 Choose by risk, not by novelty.

 Dynamic is not automatically better for every job.
-It is better when editability or analytics solve a real problem.
+It is better when updates or scan history solve a real problem.

 Will the destination change?